cheongshiuhong/ib-gateway-image/README.md

 - Enable API for Google Container Registry

 ### Setup Docker Container:

 - Copy from this repository

-- Setup a .env file based on .env.template to test with docker-compose locally
+- Setup a .env file based on .env.localtemplate to test with docker-compose locally.
+  <br><b>Note</b>: These should be provided through Cloud Run's environemnt except for the PORT which is provided by default
     - TRADING_MODE=[paper or live]
     - TWSUSERID=[YOUR USERNAME HERE]
     - TWSPASSWORD=[YOUR PASSWORD HERE]
     - PORT=8080 (Google Cloud Run uses port 8080 by default)

-- Setup github secrets for everything mentioned above with the exceptions:
+- Setup GitHub secrets for:
-    - <b>PORT</b> - Exclude it since Google Cloud Run provides it
-    - <b>GOOGLE_PROJECT_ID</b>: Include the id of your project on GCP
-    - <b>GCR_KEY</b>: Include the credentials.json from your Google Project's Service Account in base64 form
+    - <b>GCR_KEY</b>: The credentials.json from your Google Project's Service Account in base64 form
         <pre><code>cat credentials.json | base64</code></pre>
+    - <b>GOOGLE_PROJECT_ID</b>: The id of your project on GCP
+    - <b>IMAGE</b>: The name of the image on Google Container Registry